mhwgoo/cambridge/README.md

 I'm a terminal person tired of pulling out a GUI app or browser, inputting words in the search bar, hitting the search button and then waiting for the result to render with a bunch of unnecessary static files coming along.
 Not only is the time taken long, but also switching apps back and forth can be annoying.
 So I wrote this console application with features to my satisfaction.

 ## Features
-1. Just `camb <word/phrase>` to look up what you need.
+1. `camb <word/phrase>` to look up what you need.
-2. Takes less than 2s for the first run based on my 200M bandwith, including fetching, parsing, printing, and writing cache.
+2. Takes < 2s the first time based on my 200M bandwidth, including fetching, parsing, printing, and writing cache.
-3. Less than 0.1s for the same item's later search.
+3. Less than 0.1s for the same term's later search.
-4. Only fetches the first dictionary on Cambridge, getting rid of confuses by different dictionaries
+4. Fetches the first dictionary on Cambridge, avoiding mental chaos by multiple dictionaries
 5. If not found, a list of related suggestions will be displayed.
 6. `camb l` to list words and phrases you've searched successfully.